-The common theme of any argument in favor of cloning is there is more guarantee of what you’re getting (so long as you’re buying from trusted sellers with the Clone Connect marketplace).
+The common theme of any argument in favor of cloning is there is more guarantee of what you’re getting (so long as you’re buying from trusted sellers).
 Yes, it is more difficult to grow a plant from clone versus seed, but with its shorter cycles and ideal conditions for limited space, it makes it worth the effort.

 It is important to note that cannabis is an annual plant.
 For that reason, it is worth knowing the age of your clone so you understand the likely yield.
 A clone from a mature plant that is aging can result in a lesser yield, so do your research.

 - Ideal for the indoor grower (shortens grow cycle a month)

 - You know what strain you’re getting